UAE residents share their experience with 'cancel culture'

 Centuries ago, people were tarred and feathered as a form of social boycott.

-But cancel culture can be traced to the Irish in the 1880s when boycotting became a powerful social and political tool used successfully by African Americans during the civil rights movement, like the Montgomery bus boycott sparked by Rosa Parks.
+According to Pegasus magazine, cancel culture can find its roots in the 1880s with the Irish, and later gained momentum as a potent social and political tool, notably during the civil rights movement, exemplified by Rosa Parks’ pivotal role in the Montgomery bus boycott.

 Today, cancel culture has become a hashtag.
 It has not spared actors, directors, musicians, influencers, and even comedians, who seemed to be allowed to joke about everything, who now stand ‘cancelled’.
 However, these ‘cancellations,’ have led to people becoming more vocal about unacceptable behaviour, thereby establishing new unspoken rules.